Google bombing: GoDaddy bomb

 On December 26, 2011, a bomb was started against GoDaddy to remove them from the #1 place on Google for "domain registration" in retaliation for its support for SOPA.
 This was then disseminated through Hacker News.

 Other examples of Google bombs

 In Australia, one of the first examples of Google bombs was when the keyword "old rice and monkey nuts" was used to generate traffic for Herald Sun columnist Andrew Bolt's website.
 The keyword phrase references the alleged $4 billion in loan deals brokered by Tirath Khemlani to Australia in 1974.

 In May 2019, David Benioff and D. B. Weiss were targets of multiple Google bombs caused by Reddit users' dissatisfaction with the eighth season of their show Game of Thrones.
 Targeted phrases included "bad writers" and "Dumb and Dumber".

 In Indonesia, President Joko Widodo was a target of Googlebombing on Google Image Search.
-When searched for Monyet Pakai Jas Hujan (Monkey Wearing Raincoat), the results were President Joko Widodo wearing green raincoat when on an official visit.
+When searched for Monyet Pakai Jas Hujan (Monkey Wearing Raincoat), the results were President Joko Widodo wearing a green raincoat when on an official visit.